PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/010-architecture.md

 ### Identity

 [Identity](/identity/) is at the core of Polymesh.
-Polymesh implements a federated root of trust for onboarding all users, via permissioned Customer Due Diligence service providers.
-Every transaction in Polymesh is associated with an identity.
+Polymesh uses DID-based onboarding where users can self-register a DID or use a permissioned DID registrar to assign a DID.
+Identity and asset related transactions in Polymesh require an on-chain identity, represented by a DID.

 Identities provide attestation and key management.
-All users must act through an on-chain identity when interacting with any identity and asset related transaction on Polymesh.
+All users must act through an on-chain identity when interacting with identity and asset related transactions on Polymesh.
 Identities are referenced through DIDs (decentralised identifiers).

 Identity attestations allow asset issuers to enforce compliance on-chain in real-time as assets are issued, traded and settled between different parties.